santiment/academy/src/docs/metrics/mean-coin-age/index.md

 Recall that the **[coin-age model](/metrics/details/stack-coin-age-model)** allows us at each given point in time to assign age to each coin/token.

-There are two coin age defined metrics:
+There are two coin-age-defined metrics:

 - Mean Coin Age - The average age of all coins/tokens on the blockchain.
 - Mean Dollar Invested Age - The average age of every dollar invested into the market cap of a coin.